Nun Study: Origin and procedure

 The Nun Study began in 1986 with funding by the National Institute on Aging.
-This study was focused on a group of 678 American Roman Catholic sisters who were members of the School Sisters of Notre Dame.
-The purpose of the study was to conclude if activities, academics, past experiences, and disposition are correlated to continued cognitive, neurological, and physical ability as patients got older, as well as overall longevity.
-The participants were gathered on a volunteer basis following a presentation on the importance of donating one's brain for research purposes after death.
-Prior to the study's beginning, researchers required the participants to be at least 75 years of age and for them to participate in the study until their deaths.
+This study was focused on a group of 678 American Roman Catholic Sisters who were members of the School Sisters of Notre Dame.
+The purpose of the study was to conclude if activities, academics, past experiences, and disposition are correlated to continued cognitive, neurological, and physical ability as individuals got older, as well as overall longevity.
+The Nun Study participants were gathered on a volunteer basis following a presentation on the importance of donating one's brain for research purposes after death.
+Prior to the study's beginning, researchers required the participants to be cognitively intact and at least 75 years of age and for the Sisters to participate in the study until time of death.
 Participation in the study included the following; all participants gave permission for researchers to have access to their autobiographies and personal documented information and to participate in regular physical and mental examinations.
-These examinations were designed to test the subject’s proficiency with object identification, memory, orientation, and language.
+These examinations were designed to test the subject's proficiency with object identification, memory, orientation, and language.
 These categories were tested through a series of mental state examinations with the data being recorded with each passing test.
-After their deaths, participants were asked to give permission for their brains to be harvested postmortem and studied for signs of Alzheimer’s disease through a process called neuropathological evaluation.
+Nun Study participants were asked to give permission for their brains to be donated at time of death so that their brains could be neuropathologically evaluated for changes related to Alzheimer's disease and other dementias.
+Neuropathology evaluations for the Nun Study were performed by creating microscope slides from brain autopsy samples.
+Microscope slides that were created from the Nun Study brain autopsy samples were carefully evaluated for changes of Alzheimer's disease by specialized Physicians called Neuropathologists.

-All participants willingly signed a form agreeing to the terms of the study.
-After a period of just over a year most of the original nuns in the study had died of natural causes.
+All Nun Study participants willingly signed a form agreeing to the terms of the study.
 As of 2017, there were three participants still living.
-Studying a relatively homogeneous group (no drug use, little or no alcohol, similar housing and reproductive histories) minimized the extraneous variables that may confound other similar research.
+Studying a relatively homogeneous group (no drug use, little or no alcohol, similar housing and reproductive histories) minimized the extraneous variables that may confound other similar research studies.

-During the examination process Snowdon was able to compare the collected cognitive test scores with the data received from examining the brains of the subject.
-These results assisted in giving new layers of understanding to the nature of Alzheimer’s disease.
+During the examination process Snowdon was able to compare the collected cognitive test scores with the neuropathology data that was obtained from examining the brains of the subject and quantifying microscopic changes.
+These results assisted in giving new layers of understanding to the nature of Alzheimer's disease and other dementias.
 He concluded that Alzheimer's disease is likely caused by early childhood experiences or trauma instead of something from adulthood.